 Been paying up to $15 a kilo at the shops for green beans?
 Did they go all black in less than week?
 Grow your own snake beans and you’ll save money, I guarantee.

-Like most beans, snake beans don’t need a lot of fertiliser as long as the soil or potting mix is good to start with.
-In fact adding lots of nitrogen-based fertiliser (e.g. chook poo pellets) will probably give you a big lush green wall with few actual snake beans.
+Like most beans, snake beans don’t need a lot of extra fertiliser as long as the soil or potting mix is good to start with.
+They have a talent for drawing nitrogen from the air, thanks to a bacteria that grows on the root nodules.
+So adding lots of extra nitrogen-based fertiliser (e.g. chook poo pellets) might overdose the plants, giving you a big lush green wall with few actual snake beans.
 Nice to hide behind, but otherwise useless.

 They are yum and healthy

 My neighbours might have seen me wandering around the yard with my shirt off and crunching down on a handful of long green stringy things, and thought, “what the #!#@!! is he doing now?”
 Eating my greens, I would say.
 Would you like some beans?
 And they would say yes.

 So they are good raw, if that’s your thing.
 But you can use snake beans in most recipes where you use regular supermarket green beans, from meat-and-three-veg to casseroles.
 They are especially awesome in Asian stir fries.